 - What do you think this database should be able to do on top of what we present in this document ? - Do you have any requirement about the use terms: dataPI definition, ownership, licensing, etc ?
-About the data access policy ? - For L2 data: do you think this database should enable private access to the data so that you can share data with the people you choose during a proprietary period ?
+About the data access policy ? - Do you think this database should enable private access to the data so that you can share data with the people you choose during a proprietary period ? - What is your opinion about sharing L0 data (section 2.2)?